siribirkeland/siribirkeland.github.io/_pages/about.md

 Hi, my name is Siri and I am a plant evolutionary biologist at the Natural History Museum in Oslo.
 In my research, I aim to better understand the molecular basis of the processes generating plant diversity, like speciation and adaptation.

-**This web page is currently under development, so please forgive the many unfinished tabs.**

 ![Blomsterdalen](/images/Blomsterdalen.JPG) <br />

 ## Lab news